torvalds/linux/Documentation/arm64/tagged-pointers.rst

-The kernel configures the translation tables so that translations made via TTBR0 (i.e. userspace mappings) have the top byte (bits 63:56) of the virtual address ignored by the translation hardware.
+The kernel configures the translation tables so that translations made via TTBR0 (i.e. userspace mappings) have the top byte (bits 63:56) of the virtual address igyesred by the translation hardware.
 This frees up this byte for application use.